Gerda Frömel: Personal life

 Gerda Frömel was born in Czechoslovakia in 1931, the eldest of four daughters, to an Austrian mother and German father.
 Her parents were forcibly required to leave shortly after the Second World War, in 1945, and try to return to Germany as refugees.
 They tried to settle in Austria and finally in Stuttgart.

-Frömel studied sculpture at the Arts Schools in Stuttgart, Darmstadt and Munich from 1948-1952.
+Frömel studied sculpture at the Arts Schools in Stuttgart, Darmstadt and Munich from 1948 to 1952.

 Frömel met Werner Schürmann while in college in Munich.
 They married in 1955 and moved to Ireland in 1956, as Schürmann had been offered a post teaching metalwork at the National College of Art and Design.